LouisJin/WakeOnLan-Python/README.md

 ##### Software:
 1. Control Panel -> Network Connections -> Network Card -> Properties -> Configure -> Advance

 	Wake on magic packet : Enabled
 2. Control Panel -> Network Connections -> Network Card -> Properties -> Configure -> Power Management

 	uncheck "Allow the computer to turn off this device to save power" or
 	check above but also check "Allow this device to wake the computer"
-3. Control Panel -> Power Options -> Choose what the power buttons do -> Change settings that are currently unavailable uncheck "Turn on fast start-up"
+3. Control Panel -> Power Options -> Choose what the power buttons do -> Change settings that are currently unavailable

+	uncheck "Turn on fast start-up"

 ##### Hardware:
-1. Enter BIOS advance settings，each motherboard has different fields，if you found one of "wake on lan","resume on lan","power on PME","power on by PCI-E device" or "Power on by Onboard LAN", make it enable.
+1. Enter BIOS advance settings，each motherboard has different fields，if you found one of "wake on lan","Resume on lan","Power on PME","Power on by PCI-E device" or "Power on by Onboard LAN", make it enable.

 Usage